A man working on sublimation designs on clothes while a girl wears the resulting dress.

 Innovative sublimation setup: Machine, fabrics, and customizable shirts.

-5 Best Fabrics for Sublimation Printing in 2023
+5 Best Fabrics for Sublimation Printing

 Here, I discuss the fabrics for sublimation printing based on their quality, durability, comfort, and versatility.